 And that’s the week so far.

 This week’s song is by a band, Frenship, that I shared a few weeks back.
 I don’t normally choose a song which has been viewed by so many.
 Usually, I’m looking for under the radar music.
 However, after sharing that song, I stumbled upon this one.
-Not only do I like the song, the real reason I’m sharing is that I found the dance in the video absolutely moving.
+Not only do I like the song, but the real reason I’m sharing is also that I found the dance in the video absolutely moving.
 If you aren’t a fan of contemporary dance, then you may not get as swept away in emotion as I did, but it’s lovely nonetheless.